taejs/book-exploring-async-basics/src/introduction.md

 by building a Node-inspired runtime.

 > This book is developed in the open and has [it's repository here](https://github.com/cfsamson/book-exploring-async-basics).
-> The book and the [accomanying code](https://github.com/cfsamson/examples-node-eventloop) is MIT licensed so feel free to clone away
+> The book and the [accompanying code](https://github.com/cfsamson/examples-node-eventloop) is MIT licensed so feel free to clone away
 > and play with it.

 I warn you though, we need to venture from philosophical heights where we try to